cjacker/opensource-toolchain-bouffalo-lab/README.md

 # Programming

-The official GUI programming tool is BLDevCube, it support Windows / MacOSX and Linux.
+The official GUI programming tool is 'BLDevCube', it support Windows / MacOSX and Linux.

 The official command line programming tool shipped in 'bl_mcu_sdk' is 'BLFlashCommand', it is commited into the 'bl_mcu_sdk' repo recently.